 - Student Finance Northern Ireland

-If you’re an international student, check out our guide ‘Finance overview: students from the rest of the world’ - it’s unlikely that you will be able to access government funding in the UK, so check that you have everything you need.
+If you’re an international student, check out our guide ‘UK Finance: uni students from the rest of the world’—it’s unlikely that you will be able to access government funding in the UK, so check that you have everything you need.

 If you hadn’t applied to any universities before you accepted your place through Clearing, you need to contact your student finance body straight away.
 If you did apply before the UCAS deadline and have already organised your student funding, you must let your provider know that your course and university have changed by calling them or logging into the online portal.